lkraider/iban-generator/README.md

 [IBAN Implementation Guidelines for Brazil](http://www.bcb.gov.br/?IBAN-ING), a complete description of the algorithm for Brazilian Banks.

+[FEBRABAN MT101](https://www.febraban.org.br/Febraban.asp?id_pagina=1016&id_paginaDe=110) has a more detailed description of the values used in the IBAN code for Brazilian Banks.

 [BACEN ISPB list](http://www.bcb.gov.br/?RELPARTSTR), the full list of ISPB codes for Brazilian Banks.